vectordotdev/vector/docs/usage/configuration/specification.md

   #

   [transforms.split.types]
-    # A definition of mapped field types.
-They key is the field name and the value
+    # A definition of log field type conversions.
+They key is the log field name
-    # is the type. `strftime` specifiers are supported for the `timestamp` type.
+    # and the value is the type. `strftime` specifiers are supported for the
+    # `timestamp` type.
     #
     # * required
-    # * no default
+    # * type: string
-    # * enum: "string", "int", "float", "bool", and "timestamp|strftime"
+    # * enum: "bool", "float", "int", "string", and "timestamp"
     status = "int"
     duration = "float"
     success = "bool"